Criptext/Monkey-UI-Android/README.md

 ```

 ## Edit your Manifest.xml
-Monkey UIKit use a photoviewer to show the photos that you send and receive.
+Monkey UIKit uses a photoviewer to show the photos that you send and receive.
 If you want to use it you need declare PhotoViewActivity in your manifest:
 ```
 <application
     ...